Skip to main content

 A scoop of vanilla Ice cream

 Today, I’m sharing my updated "No-Fuss" Vanilla Ice Cream 2.0.
-This is an egg-free, no-cook recipe that stays perfectly "scoopable" for days, making it the perfect companion for your favorite year-round bakes.
+This is an egg-free, no-cook recipe that stays perfectly scoopable for days, making it the perfect companion for your favorite year-round bakes.

-The Science of the Perfect Ice Cream Scoop
+What Makes the Perfect Ice Cream Scoop?

 To get that professional, creamy "mouthfeel" without the professional equipment, we are using two simple pantry secrets:

-1. Light Corn Syrup: By swapping a portion of the granulated sugar for light corn syrup, we change the way the sugar molecules interact with the liquid.
+• Light Corn Syrup: By swapping a portion of the granulated sugar for light corn syrup, we change the way the sugar molecules interact with the liquid.
 Corn syrup is an "inverted sugar," which means it prevents large ice crystals from forming.
 This is the key to that smooth, store-bought texture.

-2. A Splash of Vodka: Alcohol has a much lower freezing point than water.
+• A Splash of Vodka: Alcohol has a much lower freezing point than water.
 Adding just a tiny bit (less than a tablespoon!) acts as an "insurance policy."
 It keeps the ice cream from freezing into a solid brick, so you don't have to leave it on the counter for 20 minutes before you can actually serve it.
 Don’t worry—you won't taste it!

 The Ultimate Pairing

-While this vanilla is incredible on its own, its real job is to act as the "supporting actor" for a warm, tart dessert, like my family's favorite, Apple Crisp.
+While this vanilla is incredible on its own, its real job is to act as the "supporting actor" for a warm, tart dessert, like my family's favorite, apple crisp.

 A Glass plate with apple crisp and a scoop of vanilla ice cream.